s0md3v/s0md3v.github.io/_posts/2024/2024-08-09-magika-bypass.markdown

 Now, is the movie in English or Japanese?
 It’s obvious that it’s in English, with Japanese being quoted.
 We infer this because we understand how language works.
 If a software was  designed to simply count words, it would classify it as Japanese as there are more japanese words in it.

-I could have applied the same principle to create a [polyglot](https://en.wikipedia.org/wiki/Polyglot_(computing)) but it was more challenging to create a program in one language that gets detected as some other programming languages.
+I could have tried to apply the same principle to create a [polyglot](https://en.wikipedia.org/wiki/Polyglot_(computing)) but it was more challenging to create a program in one language that gets detected as some other programming language.

 To do this, I started by checking which programming languages use the same syntax for declaring single-line comments - I got python and powershell.
 With bit of a trial and error, I created the follwing powershell script: